sushengyang/wwblog/source/2015-04-11-diagnosing-bookings-drops-with-drools-1.md

 To make this work we'd need data ("facts" in [logic programming](http://en.wikipedia.org/wiki/Logic_programming) parlance) from a variety of sources and also rules.
 We would feed the diagnoses into downstream systems that decide what to do given a diagnosis.

-I created a simple toy project called [Beedoc](https://github.com/williewheeler/beedoc) on GitHub.
+I created a simple toy project called [bdoc](https://github.com/williewheeler/bdoc) on GitHub.
 It uses the open source, Java-based [Drools](http://www.drools.org/) rules engine to generate diagnoses for incoming alerts.
 Drools is primarily a reactive, [forward chaining](http://en.wikipedia.org/wiki/Forward_chaining) system, but it also supports [backward chaining](http://en.wikipedia.org/wiki/Backward_chaining).
-Beedoc uses both inference styles, as we'll see.
+Bdoc uses both inference styles, as we'll see.

 # Diagnosing drops due to holidays